Government partners

-As we continue to strive for the achievement of the 2030 Agenda for Sustainable Development, placing women and girls at its heart, we count on our government partners to invest in UN Women to make gender inequality history by 2030.
+As we advance global progress towards the 2030 Agenda for Sustainable Development, placing women and girls at its heart, we count on our government partners to invest in UN Women to make gender inequality history by 2030.

 Australia